The 5 Stages of Team Development You Need to Know

 With remote work and freelancing more common and on the increase, and colleagues not often in the same city, let alone time zone, teams can still function well — but there needs to a visionary manager who understands human nature — and a little technological intervention.

 Traqq is a desktop application that is one of the easiest and simplest ways to track your time and productivity, and that of your team.
 Suitable for freelancers or large multi-national teams, activating your account is free and includes access to the full suite of tools and features, including encrypted data and ethical tracking.
-Try it now to see how Traqq can help you build and manage your team — sign up here for free.
+Traqq is a time tracking software free for anyone to use.
+You can download it and access all its features at no cost.